birbwatcher/wayback-machine-downloader/README.md

 2. Some **styles or assets might be hosted on another domain**, for example on a CDN.
    In this case, make sure to select "rewrite links" and "download external assets" during setup.
-   The script will then also fetch resources from external domains.
+   The script will then also fetch resources from external domains.п

 3. The website might rely on **JavaScript frameworks** (like Angular or React) for rendering.
    In such cases, downloading will be more difficult and can take considerably longer.